top of page

 Advocating for Change

-Concrete actions, such as supporting equity between physical and mental health conditions, impact policy reform and serve as a starting point for transforming societal attitudes.
+Concrete actions, such as supporting equity between physical and mental health conditions, can facilitate policy changes and help shift societal attitudes.

 A young doctor examining a vibrant, colorful brain painted on a white wall, illustrating the transformative power of rejuvenation strategies on mental health.